 Story 2.
 From 2000 to 2006

-Fast forward 25 years.
-In my 50s, the front-and-center lesson significantly changed.
+Fast forward twenty-five years.
+In my fifties, the front-and-center lesson significantly changed.
 These were the hardest years of my life.
 The recovery from open-heart surgery had agonizing moments.
 But the long-term sequelae were worse than the short-term pain.
-For the next 5½ years I inhabited a body that was breaking down.
+For the next five and a half years, I inhabited a body that was breaking down.
 I liken those years of exhaustion and cumulative losses to living through a slow-motion building collapse.
 Only family, a handful of friendships, and writing remained fruitful.

 And God met me, and changed me for the good.